cryptix-network/cryptix-ledger-web/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to start using or developing CytxVault locally.
+Open [http://localhost:3000](http://localhost:3000) with your browser to start using or developing CpayVault locally.

 ## FAQ

-### Are my funds safe with CytxVault?
+### Are my funds safe with CpayVault?

-Yes, but to be clear CytxVault itself does not store your Cryptix.
+Yes, but to be clear CpayVault itself does not store your Cryptix.
 Your Cryptix is also not stored in the Ledger device as well.
-When you send cryptix to the address you generate with CytxVault, it is stored on the blockdag as a UTXO.
+When you send cryptix to the address you generate with CpayVault, it is stored on the blockdag as a UTXO.

 Copyright - coderofstuff